hohsiangwu/kdd-2018-hands-on-tutorials/README.md

-# A Hands On Tutorial of Sequence to Sequence Learning with Keras
+# A Hands On Tutorial, With Applications of Sequence to Sequence Learning using Keras

 A [hands-on tutorial](http://www.kdd.org/kdd2018/hands-on-tutorials) for [KDD 2018](http://www.kdd.org/kdd2018/).